 The phrase "Wakanda Forever" has become a rallying cry for fans of the Marvel film Black Panther.
 The movie itself has been hailed as a cultural phenomenon and a groundbreaking achievement.
 Wakanda Forever is a reminder that we must strive to be better.
 To look out for our community and to use our power for good.
 To that we say, Wakanda Forever!

 The DAVE School is proud to have a graduate credited on this feature film: Selena Farkas worked on the film as a compositor!

 Visual Effects (VFX) is the essence of a movie or TV show once the filming is complete, the explosions, the falling helicopters, or the transformation from 21st century New York into 1920s New York.
 Scenes that are too hard or dangerous to film, such as smoke, water, oceans, or worlds and environments, come to life through Visual Effects.

 The DAVE School Visual Effects Diploma program spans 12-months and offers scheduled starts each Winter, Spring, Summer, and Fall.
-Its uniquely flexible, hybrid format combines nine months of live, online classes with three months of in-person learning here at our Orlando, Florida campus.
+Its uniquely flexible nine months of live classes with three months of in-person learning here at our Orlando, Florida campus.
 Students get to refine their skills in an immersive combination of project-based workflows and applied studio skills, preparing them for their advancement into the Visual Effects workplace.

 About The DAVE School

 The DAVE School was founded on June 8, 2000, by two Industry executives looking to create #CareerReady artists with a practical animation school.
 Today, The DAVE School offers specialized training in Visual Effects, Game Production, Virtual Production, and Digital Graphic Design with extensive practice under industry-level supervision.